ScratchoffTickets/Libbys_Seasonal_Events/README.md

-# 2024 Libbys Halloween Event
+# 2025 Libbys Halloween Event

-NOTE: This event is unfinished!
-Things may not work as intended.
-Future iterations of this or other events will have proper functionality and security.
+*This is the 2024 event but with barely any changes*

 NOTE: All commands within this even start with 'halloween'
 ISSUE: ConCommand and console printing are broken and hidden.
 Refer to this txt file for command use